-The back seat is the safest place in most vehicles.
-If a vehicle has a passenger airbag, it is essential for children 12 years of age and under to ride in the backseat.
-Children under 4 years of age must use a federally approved, properly installed child safety restraint system.
+The back seat is the safest place in most vehicles and is the recommended place for any child under age 13 to ride.
+All child safety restraint systems must be federally approved and installed according to manufacturer's instructions.

-Infants must ride in a rear-facing child safety restraint system until they are at least 1 year of age and weigh at least 20 pounds.

-Children older than 1 year of age and who weigh at least 20 pounds may ride facing forward in a high-back booster seat.
-The harness straps should be positioned at or above shoulder level.
-The booster seat must be installed according to manufacturer's instructions.

-Children under 8 years old and under 4 feet 9 inches tall must sit in a belt-positioning, forward-facing booster seat, used with both adult lap and shoulder belts.
-The shoulder belt should fit snugly across the chest and shoulder.
-A child cannot use a seat belt alone until they are age 8 and 4 feet 9 inches tall.
+- Infants must ride in a rear-facing child safety restraint system until they are at least 1 year of age and weigh at least 20 pounds.
+However, according to the American Academy of Pediatrics, children should ride in a rear-facing child safety system until they are at least 2 years of age. - Children older than 1 year of age and who weigh at least 20 pounds may ride facing forward in a high-back booster seat with the harness straps positioned at or above shoulder level.
+Children should use a forward-facing harnessed seat until they outgrow the weight limit (typically 40-60 pounds, depending on the seat). - Children under 8 years of age or 4 feet 9 inches tall, who have outgrown a forward-facing harnessed seat, must sit in a beltpositioning, forward facing booster seat, used with both adult lap and shoulder belts.
+The shoulder belt should fit snugly across the chest and shoulder. - A child may not use a seat belt alone until he/she is age 8 or 4 feet 9 inches tall.